-Selecting the right model for your residence may feel like a large task, but our heating and cooling experts at MPC Heating & Cooling can help.
-We’ll start with a no-obligation appointment to learn about your needs before offering you a free estimate.
+Picking the right model for your house may feel like a large task, but our heating and cooling specialists at MPC Heating & Cooling can provide support.
+We’ll get started with a no-obligation appointment to go over your needs before offering you a free estimate.
 We’ll also go over any special offers, rebates and financing you might be eligible for.

 Estimated Cost for Mini-Split Installation

-With professional installation, the usual mini-split cost for this size is about $3,000, according to HomeAdvisor, who compiles average nationwide prices for common home improvement work.
+With professional installation, the typical mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide expenses for common home improvement jobs.

-Your total mini-split installation cost will differ based on the kind you choose and how energy efficient it is.
-As mentioned by HomeAdvisor, other extra costs could include:
+Your exact mini-split installation cost will vary based on the model you choose and how energy efficient it is.
+According to HomeAdvisor, other added costs could entail:

 - Installing a concrete area for the outdoor condenser, $75–$300.